 During the winter of 1966-1967 a fourteen-room addition was made to the grade school before the razing of the grade school of 1874.

 The high school building at 201 S. Orange St. was erected in 1952-1953.

 In 1973, the school district passed a referendum to construct an addition to the junior high/high school.
 Construction of a multi-purpose room, a larger band room, several classrooms, and a Learning Materials Center was completed by the end of the summer of 1975.

-In fall 2018 it was announced that plans were being made for the elementary join the high school in the same building by the 2019-20 school year.
+In fall 2018 it was announced that plans were being made for the elementary to join the jr.-sr. high school in the same building by the 2019-20 school year.
 In the summer of 2019 rooms were renovated and a multipurpose gymnasium and playground was added on to the south side of the high school building.
-The former grade school building was sold, and the in September 2019, the school year began for the first time inside the now PreK - 12 district building.
+The former grade school building at 310 S. East St. was sold, and then in September 2019, the school year began for the first time inside the now PreK - 12 district building.

 The Orangeville Education Foundation puts on and supports many different events, including the following:

 Lena Maid Meats Lunch Stand

 For the past several years, the State level of support for education has steadily declined while schools have been mandated to provide for more services and programs.
 In the education world of today, being good is not enough.
 We must strive to achieve the highest level of excellence possible, which can be realized only with the help of private resources.
 Private support is vital to provide the flexibility that is indispensable in building sound educational systems.
 District #203 is a source of learning and enrichment for our community.
 By supporting this system, through private gifts. donors are making an investment that will be repaid handsomely in the ever-increasing quality of students, staff, and alumni.
 This not-for-profit organization was founded in an effort to support the organizations and classes of the Orangeville School District as well as provide scholarship money for its graduates.